 If an amplicon covers one gene, the percentage of sequence reads predicted resistant, intermediately resistant and sensitive are calculated.
 If the prevalence of resistant sequence reads to a drug is greater or equal to the prevalence cutoff, the viral population in the sample is called as resistant to the drug.
 If the viral sample is not resistant and the prevalence of predicted intermediate sequences reads is greater or equal to the prevalence cutoff, the viral population in a sample is reported as intermediately resistant to the drug.
 If the viral sample is neither resistant nor intermediate resistant, it is called as susceptible to the associated drug.

-If more than one amplicon covers one gene, for example and amplicons for the RT gene, the following conditions are applied:
+If more than one amplicon covers one gene, for example RT1 and RT2 amplicons for the RT gene, the following conditions are applied (Figure 4.7):

-If the percentage resistance for either or is above the prevalence cutoff, the sample is considered resistant to the associated drugs.
+If the percentage resistance for either RT1 or RT2 is above the prevalence cutoff, the sample is considered resistant to the associated drugs.
 The reported prevalence is equal to the prevalence of the amplicon with the highest number of resistant calls.